 Some people throw around the words “retinol” and “retinoids” like they're interchangeable, but these are not the same.
 Think of retinols and retinoids as cousins, not clones—they're related but different.

-To learn a bit more about what sets these terms apart, we connected with Melissa Levin, MD, of Downtown Dermatology in Manhattan.
-Below she breaks down each, how to use them, when to use them, and which other products in our routine might actually make them less effective.
+To learn a bit more about retinol vs. retinoid, we spoke to top dermatologists to break down what these ingredients are, how and when to use them, and which other products in our routines may make them less effective.

-“Both retinol and retinoids are vitamin A derivatives that ultimately get converted into retinoic acid,” explains Levin. “‘Retinoids’ is essentially a basic umbrella term for both over-the-counter retinols and prescription retinoids.”
+Retinoids are vitamin A derivatives that are converted into retinoic acid for use in skincare. “'Retinoid' is essentially a basic umbrella term for both over-the-counter retinol and prescription retinoids," Levin explains.